syncfusion-content/blazor-docs/blazor/diagram-component/ports/ports.md

 ![Creating Port in Blazor Diagram](../images/blazor-diagram-create-port.png)

-## Add Ports at runtime
+## Add ports at runtime

-You can add Ports at runtime to the nodes collection in the Diagram component by using the `Add` method.
+You can add ports at runtime to the nodes collection in the Diagram component by using the `Add` method.

-The following code explains how to add ports to node at runtime by using `Add` method.
+The following code explains how to add ports to node at runtime by using the `Add` method.
 The port’s [ID](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Port.html#Syncfusion_Blazor_Diagram_Port_ID) property is used to define the unique ID for the port and it is further used to find the port at runtime.
 If **ID** is not set, then default **ID** is automatically set.

 ```cshtml